chr0x6eos/ChainMeUp/README.md

 # ChainMeUp
-Physical networking platform using blockchain
+Networking platform using the blockchain that requires physical interaction